data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture17.md

 ### <a id='mt'></a>Multiple testing

-For today's lecture, we will continue from where we left off at the end of last Tuesday's lecture.
+For today's lecture, we will continue from where we left off at the end of [lecture 15](/Win2018/lectures/lecture15/).
 We will go back to talking about bulk RNA-Seq.
 Recall that this whole procedure can be summarized using the following block diagram:

 <div class="fig figcenter fighighlight"> <img src="/Win2018/assets/lecture17/blocks.png" width="80%"> <div class="figcaption">The statistical testing framework for RNA-Seq.</div> </div>